Pradumnasaraf/open-source-with-pradumna/README.md

 ## Repo Navigation

-This repo contains **resources and materials** to learn and get yourself started with **Open Source, Git and GitHub.**.
+This repo contains **resources and materials** to learn and get yourself started with **Open Source, Git, and GitHub.**

-The repo content is divided into several `Pages` for better structuring, easy navigation and making the learning easy.
+The repo content is divided into several `Pages` for better structuring, easy navigation, and making the learning easy.

 For Eg: There is a separate page for Resources and Bootcamp.